 Talon is developing targeted chemotherapy products under a legacy license agreement entered into in May 2006.
 Marqibo (Optisomal Vincristine), Alocrest (formerly INX-0125, Optisomal Vinorelbine) and Brakiva (formerly INX-0076, Optisomal Topotecan), products originally developed by us, have been exclusively licensed to Talon.
 Talon has agreed to pay us milestones and single-digit royalties and is responsible for all future development and future expenses.
 In May 2009, the license agreement with Talon was amended to decrease the size of near-term milestone payments and increase the size of long-term milestone payments.
 On September 20, 2010, the license agreement with Talon was amended a second time such that Talon paid \$5.9 million (US\$5.75 million) in consideration for reducing certain future payments associated with the product candidates.
 The payment of \$5.9 million (US\$5.75 million) from Talon has been paid to our contingent creditors in full settlement of a contingent obligation.
 We are now eligible to receive milestone payments from Talon of up to US\$19.0 million upon achievement of further development and regulatory milestones and we are also eligible to receive single-digit royalties on product sales.
-The milestone payments can be made in common shares of Talon.
 If Talon sublicenses any of the product candidates, Tekmira is eligible to receive a percentage of any upfront fees or milestone payments received by Talon.
 Depending on the royalty rates Talon receives from its sublicensees, our royalty rate may be lower on product sales by the sublicensees.
 The royalty rate will be reduced to low single digits if there is generic competition.

 Marqibo is a proprietary sphingosomal formulation of the widely used, off-patent cancer chemotherapeutic vincristine.
 The FDA has granted Talon orphan drug and fast track designations for the use of Marqibo in adult acute lymphoblastic leukemia (ALL).
 In August 2007, Talon initiated a Phase 2 Marqibo registration-enabling clinical trial in relapsed ALL and in November 2007 initiated a Phase 2 clinical trial investigating Marqibo as a treatment for uveal melanoma.
 In December 2009, Talon announced the results of its Phase 2 relapsed ALL clinical trial.
 On July 18, 2011, Talon announced that its New Drug Application (NDA) for Marqibo had been submitted to the FDA seeking approval for the treatment of adult Philadelphia chromosome-negative ALL in second or greater relapse or that has progressed following two or more lines of anti-leukemia therapy.
-On September 27, 2011, Talon announced its NDA for Marqibo had been accepted for filing by the FDA.
-On March 21, 2012, the Oncologic Drugs Advisory Committee voted 7 yes, 4 no, and 2 abstain that evidence from clinical studies supports a favorable benefit/risk assessment for use of Marqibo in the indicated population The FDA is expected to review Talon's NDA by August 12, 2012.
+On August 9, 2012, Talon announced that Marqibo® (vinCRIStine sulfate LIPOSOME injection) had received accelerated approval from the U.S. Food and Drug Administration (FDA) for the treatment of adult patients with Philadelphia chromosome negative (Ph-) acute lymphoblastic leukemia (ALL) in second or greater relapse or whose disease has progressed following two or more anti-leukemia therapies.
+Talon is responsible for all future development of Marqibo.
+Tekmira will receive a US\$1.0 million milestone payment based on the FDA approval of Marqibo and will receive royalty payments based on Marqibo's commercial sales.